Djokovic Blasts Fans disrespect After Reaching 60th Slam Quarter-final - UrduPoint

 World number two Djokovic, the seven-time champion at Wimbledon and chasing a record-setting 25th major, defeated 15th-ranked Holger Rune 6-3, 6-4, 6-2.

-Djokovic then launched a bitter outburst at a section of Centre Court fans who constantly chanted "Rune" throughout the match, echoing the shouts of "Root", popularised by cricket fans in the country in support of former England cricket skipper Joe Root.
+Djokovic then launched an angry outburst at a section of Centre Court fans who constantly chanted "Rune" throughout the match and which the Serb took to be booing.

 "To all the fans that have had respect and stayed here tonight, I thank you from the bottom of my heart and I appreciate it," said an angry Djokovic.

-"And to all those people that have chosen to disrespect the player -- in this case me -- have a goooooooood night," he added, mocking his tormentors.
+"And to all those people that have chosen to disrespect the player -- in this case me -- have a goooooooood night," he added, mocking his tormentors' exaggerated "Ruuuuune".

-When told by the tv interviewer that some fans were shouting "Rune" rather than booing, Djokovic hit back.
+When told by the tv interviewer that some fans were shouting "Rune" rather than "boo" Djokovic hit back.

-"They were.
+"They were (booing).
 They were.
 I am not accepting it.
-No no no. I know they were cheering for Rune but that's an excuse to also boo," he said.
+No, no, no. I know they were cheering for Rune but that's an excuse to also boo," he said.

 "Listen, I have been on the tour for more than 20 years.
-I know all the tricks.
+I know all the tricks, I know how it works.
 I focus on the respectful people that pay for the ticket, and love tennis and appreciate the players.

 The 37-year-old Serb, still sporting a knee support on his right leg after undergoing surgery last month, set the tone for Monday's fourth-round tie when Rune failed to win a single point in the opening three games.